 5: The App and the Media Session Handler initialize a new session.

-6: The Media Player requests any metadata from the 5GMSd AS which is needed for downloading the media content.
+6: The Media Player requests any metadata from the 5GMSd AS, over the M4d interface, which is needed for downloading the media content.

-7: Metadata is returned to the Media Player and also forwarded to the Media Session Handler and (potentially) to the App.
+7: Metadata including metrics reporting configuration information is returned to the Media Player over M4d and which is in turn forwarded to the Media Session Handler and (potentially) to the App.

 8: A new metrics job is created in the Media Player.